hsh2001/apple-dark-mode/README.en.md

 ![Dark mode](img/dark-diff.png)

 All CSS codes related with Dark mode are in one mediaquery.
-Therefore, CSS codes of Dark mode are put aside in file named 'dark.css' and can be controlled with mediaquery of file-level as utilizing 'media' property of 'link' tag.
+Therefore, CSS codes of Dark mode are put aside in file named `dark.css` and can be controlled with mediaquery of file-level as utilizing `media` property of `link` tag.

 #### dark.css
 ```css